Planning a Trip to Japan: DOs & DON’Ts (2024)

 • Get an International Driving Permit.
 You’ll need this for go-karting on the real Tokyo roads dressed as your favourite character.
 Insanity but one of the most fun things we’ve done in Japan.

 • Arrange travel insurance.
 Healthcare is expensive in Japan, so make sure you are covered in case the worst happens.
-We’ve used and recommend Heymondo and SafetyWing (both available worldwide).
+We’ve used and recommend Heymondo and SafetyWing (both available worldwide) and True Traveller for UK/EU residents.

 Safetywing travel insurance